tiagomotasantos/react-audio-visualizers-docs/GettingStarted.md

 ## Pro

 The library offers a pro version with some extra audio visualizers.
-Every visualizer that is only available in the pro version is tagged with a label on the menu.
+Every visualizer that is only available in pro version is tagged with a label on the menu.
 Click [here](https://google.com/) if you want to have access to this version.

 ## Contributing